 |

-Midwives generally support and encourage natural/at-home/hands-on
+midwives generally support and encourage natural/at-home/hands-on

 childbirth in all practical settings |